Extentos Docs

 Most-asked questions

 - How much does Extentos cost?
-Free for development.
-The MCP tools, on-device simulation, code generation, and real-hardware testing are free forever.
-The browser simulator is free for the first 1000 events; after that, a free email-only account.
-No paid tier at launch.
+Free.
+MCP tools, on-device simulation, code generation, validation, and real-hardware testing all work with no account, no email, no payment.
+The browser simulator at extentos.com/s is the one thing that needs a free email-only account (sign in with Google or email — no payment, no card).
+No paid tier.
 See pricing.

 - Does it work with my AI coding agent?
 Any MCP-compatible host works.
 Verified end-to-end: Claude Code, Cursor, Windsurf, Cline.
 See supported agents.